 Can I use any lubricant on my garage door?

-Yes and no. While some multi-purpose lubricants can be used on garage doors, it’s best to use a lubricant specifically designed for garage doors.
+Yes and no. While some multi-purpose lubricants can be used on garage doors, it’s best to use a lubricant specifically designed for them.
 Using the wrong lubricant can cause damage to the door’s moving parts and compromise its performance.

 How often should I lubricate my garage door?